wonfish/prog270-fish-2016/AllTest/TravelsWithCharlie/review.md

 It was a long, wet but mild winter when this 11-week trip with Charlie was made.
 It was exhaustive but worthwhile.

-This review will cover all eleven chapters of the trip.
+This review will cover all eleven weeks of the trip.

 <br />